 Looking for a unique, creative, and gorgeous fall craft?
 This 3D Paper Art Craft is the perfect choice for older children, teens, and adults looking for some artistic inspiration this autumn.
 Below, you’ll find all of the free printable PDF templates that you need to make this craft as well as printable instructions.
 The end result is a colorful, beautiful autumn landscape that looks great on the wall or makes a nice seasonal gift for family or friends!

 This craft does involve working with an X-ACTO knife and also requires some developed fine motor skills and a bit of critical thinking.
-Therefore, if you are planning to do this craft with your children, just keep in mind that it is probably best-suited for children who are middle-school aged and up.
-However, if you plan to make this with younger kids, you can always pre-cut out the shapes and let them do the assembly part.
-This is also a great craft for adults, too!
-(I think it’d be really fun to make with friends for a girl’s night in.)
+Therefore, if you are planning to do this craft with your children, just keep in mind that it is probably best suited for children who are middle school aged and up.
+However, if you plan to make this with younger kids, you can always cut out the shapes ahead of time and let them do the assembly part.
+(I think it’d be really fun to make this with friends for a girl’s night in too!)

 What You’ll Need:

 To make this gorgeous craft, you will need the supplies listed below, and you will also need to print out the provided PDF templates (attached below).

 Free Printable Templates:

 - PDF for Printable Instructions for Project